Article written by Elisa

 Occitanie is diverse, and that’s good!
 Go on reading for the list of the best places to visit in Occitanie, France, and some fun things to do.

 What is Occitanie known for?
 Occitanie is known for its incredible variety of landscapes, a haven for great outdoor experiences.
-The region also has vibrant cities, great food and wines, and some of the cutest small towns in France.
+The region also boasts vibrant cities, great food and wines, and some of the cutest small towns in France.

 Occitanie Travel